svikashk/docs/help/description.md

 has_children: false
 parent: Working with Teams
 title: Item Description
-desc: Use markdown to share more information to user stories, tasks, enhancements, bugs, and subtasks.
+description: Use markdown to share more information to user stories, tasks, enhancements, bugs, and subtasks.
 permalink: help/working-with-teams/description/
 ---
 # Item Description